John L. Hines

-John Leonard Hines (May 21, 1868 – October 13, 1968) was an American general who served as Chief of Staff of the United States Army from 1924 to 1926.
+John Leonard Hines (21 May 1868 – 13 October 1968) was an American general who served as Chief of Staff of the United States Army from 1924 to 1926.

 Early career

-Born in White Sulphur Springs, West Virginia, to Irish parents, Edward and Mary, Hines graduated from the United States Military Academy at West Point, New York and was commissioned as a second lieutenant of Infantry on June 12, 1891.
-His first assignment was to the 2nd Infantry Regiment.
-Hines served with the regiment in Nebraska and Montana from 1891 to 1898, where he married Harriet Schofield "Rita" Wherry, one of the daughters of Brigadier General William M. Wherry and Alice Grammer.
+Hines was born in White Sulphur Springs, West Virginia, to Irish parents, Edward and Mary.
+Having won a competitive examination for a congressional appointment to the United States Military Academy (USMA) at West Point, New York, Hines graduated 48th in his class of 65 and was commissioned as a second lieutenant of Infantry on 12 June 1891.
+While he was there he took an interest in athletics, becoming a member of one of the first football teams at West Point.

+His first assignment upon his graduation was to the 2nd Infantry Regiment at Fort Omaha, Nebraska.
+Hines served with the regiment in Nebraska and later at Fort Harrison, Montana, from 1891 to 1898, where he married Harriet Schofield "Rita" Wherry, one of the daughters of Brigadier General William M. Wherry and Alice Grammer.

-Hines served in Cuba during the Spanish–American War and in the Philippines during the Philippine–American War.
+Hines served with the 25th Infantry Regiment in Cuba during the Spanish–American War and in the Philippines during the Philippine–American War.
 In 1898 he was elected as a Veteran Companion of the Pennsylvania Commandery of the Military Order of Foreign Wars.
 He was adjutant of the Mexican Punitive Expedition in 1916–17 under General John J. Pershing.

 World War I

 During World War I, Hines rose rapidly in rank as he was promoted from major to lieutenant colonel in May 1917, then to colonel (November 1917), brigadier general (April 1918), and, in August 1918, to temporary major general—four grades in 16 months.
 He assumed successively larger commands—from regiment to brigade, division, and finally, corps.

-Hines commanded the 1st Brigade, 1st Division, from May to August 1918, during which time he received the Distinguished Service Cross, the second-highest decoration for valor in the United States Army, with the medal's citation reading:
+Hines commanded the 1st Brigade, 1st Division, from May to August 1918, during which time he received the Distinguished Service Cross, the second-highest decoration for valor in the United States Armed Forces, with the medal's citation reading: